-- Prepare maps of any new facilities. - Bury tracer wire with the new facilities. - Use above ground markers or signs to indicate the buried facilities. - Visit www.gopherstateonecall.org/howgsoc-works/private-facility-intro for more information about protecting private facilities.
+- Prepare maps of any new facilities.

+- Bury tracer wire with the new facilities.

+- Use above ground markers or signs to indicate the buried facilities.

 PLEASE NOTE: Facilities that run under or across public road right of way or any other public right of way are not "private facilities."
 These facilities are "underground facilities" within the meaning of Minnesota Statute 216D and must be registered with GSOC.
 Please contact Customer Support at customersupport@gopherstateonecall.org if you need information about registering with GSOC as a facility owner.